 On November 28, 2018, the Company entered into the Revolving Credit Agreement with Bank of America, N.A., as administrative agent, and a syndicate of lenders, which replaced the existing committed unsecured senior revolving credit agreement.
 The maturity date of the Revolving Credit Agreement was November 28, 2020, and the maximum revolving loan balance is \$350.0 million.
 Borrowings under this Revolving Credit Agreement bear interest at either LIBOR or a defined base rate plus additional margin.
 On December 11, 2019, the Company entered into an amendment to the Revolving Credit Agreement.
 Pursuant to the amendment, the maturity date was extended to February 26, 2021.
 On February 26, 2020, the Company entered into a second amendment to the Revolving Credit Agreement, pursuant to which, the maturity date was extended by two years to February 26, 2023.
 There was no change to the interest rate or the maximum revolving loan balance.
 On November 1, 2021, the Company repaid in full the \$300.0 million borrowings outstanding under the Revolving Credit Agreement.
-As of both December 31, 2021 and 2020, there were no borrowings outstanding under the Revolving Credit Agreement.
 The average interest rate on the outstanding borrowings was 2.09% and 2.88% for the years ended December 31, 2021 and 2020, respectively.
 The Company recorded interest expense related to the Revolving Credit Agreement of \$3.6 million, \$5.3 million and \$10.0 million for the years ended December 31, 2021, 2020 and 2019, respectively.